 The film is littered with these moments throughout – Anne Winters walking upstairs to find her friend Olivia Crocicchia has just been strangled to death by her mother; the delivery room scene where Selma Blair’s sister wants to kill the baby immediately after giving birth; the mother in the street who shoves her child in a stroller out into the path of a car.

 The film’s most sustained scenes come where the children are at siege in the cellar and parents Nicolas Cage and Selma Blair are trying to cut down the door with saws or hooking up the gas to suffocate them.
-Brian Taylor also has a way of using flashbacks to his character’s pasts in ways that blackly contrast the onslaught of violence with the calmness of family life.
-Or where he makes contrast the kids trying to escape with Cage and Blair sitting upstairs and calmly conspiring as though they were reminiscing over their past together.
+Brian Taylor also uses flashbacks to his character’s pasts in ways that blackly contrast the onslaught of violence with the calmness of family life.
+Or where he makes contrast between the kids trying to escape and Cage and Blair sitting upstairs and calmly conspiring as though they were reminiscing over their past together.

-The film becomes particularly blackly funny during the scenes when grandparents Lance Henriksen and Marilyn Dodds Frank turn up and immediately begin trying to kill Nicolas Cage and Selma Blair, which comes with some hilarious spins as one of them reacts in horror to seeing someone attacking a child and then turns to see their own child and immediately attempt to start killing them.
+The film becomes particularly blackly funny during the scenes when grandparents Lance Henriksen and Marilyn Dodds Frank turn up and immediately begin trying to kill Nicolas Cage and Selma Blair.
+This comes with some hilarious spins as one of them reacts in horror to seeing someone attacking a child and then turns to see their own child and immediately attempts to start killing them.